hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

         };
     }

-And you want to get a pageable result, you can use like this.
+And you want to get a pageable result, you can use like this, just add a `Pageable` argument.

 	Page<Post> posts = postRepository.findAll(PostSpecifications.filterByKeywordAndStatus(q, status), page);

 `page` argument is a `Pageable` object which can transfer pagination parameters from client request, and return result is a typed `Page` object, it includes the items of the current page and page naviation meta, such as total items, etc.

-## 	Service
+## Application Service

 A service can delegate CRUD operations to repository, also act as gateway to other bound context, such as messageing, sending email, fire events etc.